myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Windows/condaRecipe.rst

    Check out radioconda and conda environment setup.
 See :ref:`radioconda-setup-ref`.

 Gnuradio-limesuiteng plugin for GNURadio can also be built using conda recipe.
-To build the plugin LimeSuiteNG conda package must be built and installed localy inside the current conda environment.
+To build the plugin, LimeSuiteNG conda package must be built and installed localy inside the current conda environment.
 Plugin recipe files are provided in ``<project>\plugins\gr-limesuiteng\.conda\`` directory.
-To start the build process execute the following commands:
+To start the build process, execute the following commands:

 .. code-block:: bash